On a functional contraction method: The Zolotarev metric

-The statement remains true if $\Co$ and $\Crn$ are replaced by $\Do$ and $\Drn$ endowed with the Skorokhod topology respectively and $X$ has continuous sample paths. \end{cor} In $\Co$ (or $\Do$ if the limit $X$ has continuous paths), convergence in distribution implies distributional convergence of the supremum norm $\|X_n\|_\infty$ by the continuous mapping theorem.
+In $\mathcal{C}[0,1]$ (or $\mathcal{D}[0,1]$, if the limit $X$ has continuous paths), convergence in distribution implies distributional convergence of the supremum norm $\|X_n\|_\infty$ by the continuous mapping theorem.
 In applications, one is also interested in convergence of moments of the supremum.
-For random variables $X$ in $\Co$ or $\Do$, we denote by
+For random variables $X$ in $\mathcal{C}[0,1]$ or $\mathcal{D}[0,1]$, we denote by